sous-chefs/mariadb/README.md

 Contributing
 ------------

-1. Fork the repository on Stash
+1. Fork the repository on Github
 2. Create a named feature branch (like `add_component_x`)
 3. Write your change
 4. Write tests for your change (if applicable)
 5. Run the tests, ensuring they all pass
-6. Submit a Pull Request using Stash
+6. Submit a Pull Request using Github

 License and Authors
 -------------------
 Authors:
-Nicolas Blanc <nicolas.blanc@blablacar.com>
+Nicolas Blanc <sinfomicien@gmail.com>